NOVA-3951/Fastmail-MCP/README.md

 ### Smithery Deployment

 This server is configured for deployment on [Smithery](https://smithery.ai), a platform for hosting and sharing MCP servers.
+When deployed to Smithery, users provide their Fastmail API token through Smithery's configuration flow - no token is required at build time.

 **Deploy to Smithery:**